Antioch of Pisidia: Surrounding villages

 It is believed that the villages around Yalvaç may have lineage of the ancient city of Antiochia in Psidia.
 An English explorer named Mitchell Ramsay drew a link to the workers class ancient ionian settlers in the region to the village of Manarga in the vicinity of Yalvaç.
-He assumed the name of this village to be 'man-arga' or meaning 'worker folk' in ancient anatolian Greek.
-Their deity was Hephaestus, the god of all skilfulthings and labour-saving devices.
-This village has only recently been renamed Dedeçam.
+He assumed the name of this village to be 'man-arga' or meaning 'worker folk' in ancient Anatolian Greek.
+Their deity was Hephaestus, the god of all skilful things and labour-saving devices.
+This village has been renamed Dedeçam.
 Ramsay speaks of two other settler folk named Geleontes and Aigikoreis, being farmers and priests respectively.

-Consequently, there are two other villages in the vicinity of the village of Manarga which are Gelemi/Gelegemi and Oekuenes.
+In addition, there are two other villages in the vicinity of the village of Manarga, which are Gelemi/Gelegemi and Oekuenes.
 These villages are at 1 km distance from each other, and their names strikingly reveal similarities with the Geleontes (farm folk) and the Aigikoreis (priests).
-In the village of Oekuenes which is situated on top of a hill, there is an old sand road leading towards Yalvaç and thus may have been used in antiquity to go to the ancient city of Antiochia in psidia.
-The city centre of the village of Manarga also has a very high hill and there have been found ancient human bones in the vicinity thereof.
+In the village of Oekuenes, which is situated on top of a hill, there is an old sand road leading towards Yalvaç, and thus may have been used in antiquity to go to the ancient city of Antiochia in Pisidia.
+The city centre of the village of Manargs has a very high hill, and there have been found ancient human bones in the vicinity.

-Ramsey speaks of a fourth ionian settler tribe, namely the hoplites (soldiers), and mentions that antioch in psidia was a garrison city to hold off invasions from native non-Greeks.
-It is highly likely that the soldiers that defended psidia in antioch were actually living in the city itself or in the immediate vicinity thereof.
+Ramsey speaks of a fourth ionian settler tribe, namely the hoplites (soldiers), and mentions that Antioch in Pisidia was a garrison city to hold off invasions from native non-Greeks.
+It is highly likely that the soldiers that defended Pisidia in Antioch were actually living in the city or in the immediate vicinity.

 On the southeast end of the village of Manarga there was recently discovered a small tunnel and researchers concluded that this tunnel was a waterway originating directly from lake Egirdir.
 This is a characteristic ancient Greek watertunnel known as an orygma amphistomon.
-There are several watertunnels originating from lake Egirdir to several villages in the vicinity.
-This adds to the conclusion that the village of Manarga is indeed an ancient village.
-This is also reflected in the views of its inhabitants who say that their village is older than any other village in the vicinity.
+There are several water-tunnels originating from lake Egirdir to several villages in the vicinity.
+This confirms that the village of Manarga is indeed an ancient village.